Les Koenning: Coaching career

+Koenning began his career with graduate assistantships at Texas and Alabama before being named wide receivers coach and recruiting coordinator at Louisiana-Lafayette in 1985.

+He then went to Mississippi State in 1986 where he spent 3 seasons as the running backs/wide receivers coach.
+He spent the next several years as a wide receivers coach, first at Rice from 1990-1993; then to Duke where he finished the 1993 season and then at Texas A&M from 1994-1996.

+He then spent one season in the NFL as an offensive assistant with the Miami Dolphins.

+He returned to college football the next year and became and offensive cooridinator; first returning to Duke in 1998 and then going to Houston in 1999.

+In 2000, he was the passing game coordinator and quarterbacks coach at TCU in 2000.

+He returned to Alabama from 2001-2002, this time as offensive coordinator and quarterbacks coach.
+He performed the same job at Texas A&M from 2003-2007, South Alabama from 2008-2009 and at Mississippi State from 2009-2013.

-At Texas A&M, Koenning had called plays from the press box, and coach Dennis Franchione could overrule them, which he did often.
-In November 2007, the Aggies upset 13th-ranked Texas 38–30, and rumors have it that Franchione did call most plays.
-Koenning, however, refused to discuss the matter.
+At Texas A&M, Koenning had called plays from the press box, with head coach Dennis Franchione.
+In November 2007, the Aggies upset 13th-ranked Texas 38–30.
+Koenning, known for his recruiting skills recruited top players such as Ryan Tannehill and Martellus Bennett.

 After leaving A&M, Koenning was hired by Joey Jones at the University of South Alabama, which was getting ready to play its debut season in 2009.

 In December 2008, Dan Mullen, the new head coach at Mississippi State, hired Koenning to coach the offense, though his specific role had not yet been revealed at the time.
 Mullen announced that Koenning would serve as offensive coordinator in February 2009.

 Koenning previously coached receivers at Mississippi State under then-head coach Rockey Felker, during the late 1980s.
-Though he was replaced after the 1990 season at MSU by Jackie Sherrill, Felker serves today as MSU's director/coordinator of recruiting.
+Though he was replaced after the 1990 season at MSU by Jackie Sherrill, Felker continued to server for years as MSU's director/coordinator of recruiting.
+Koenning recruited and coached MSU star Quarterback Dak Prescott and during his time at Mississippi State, Koenning orchestrated what were then the top four seasons in school history in total offensive yards, the top two in passing yards and scoring, the top four in passing TDs, and two of the top four in rushing TDs.

-Despite being let go from almost every position Koenning has held, UAB hired Koenning as Offensive Coordinator.
-His stint lasted only one year.
-He last firing came as he was fired by Les Miles on October 8, 2019 after a loss to Oklahoma.
+In 2014 he left Mississippi State to return to his alma mater, Texas, as wide receivers coach.

 Personal life

-He is married to the former Lisa Pihl, and has two children Lana Koenning and Les Koenning.

-His cousin Vic Koenning has served as a defensive coordinator for several teams, among them Illinois, where he also served as interim head coach.
+Koenning is married to Lisa Koenning, and has two children Lana Koenning and Les Koenning.
+His father, Les Koenning Sr., was a successful Texas high school football Head coach bringing teams to state championships at Hamshire-Fannett, Memorial and Cypress Creek.
+His cousin, Vic Koenning, has served as a defensive coordinator for several teams, among them Illinois, where he also served as interim head coach.